andrewdisley/realchange-cms/hugo/content/how-to-apply/_index.md

   hero: Real Change Rochdale **How to Apply**
 content: >-
-  **If you are sleeping rough, homeless or at risk of homelessness and want to apply for funds to help you, get in touch with one of our partner organisations who will work with you to apply:**
+  **If you are sleeping rough, homeless or at risk of homelessness and want to apply for funds to help, get in touch with one of our partner organisations who will work with you to apply:**
 list: >-
   * [Angie's Angels](https://www.facebook.com/groups/987871367991380/)